cyberbotics/webots/docs/discord/documentation.md

 ##### Diego Rojas 12/07/2020 19:26:28
 Is it possible to change a robot end effector dynamically during a running simulation?
 I currently have three end effectors for my robot and I need those three tools to complete a robot repair in simulation.
 I want to change the robot tool while the simulation is running to demonstrate a complete robotic repair.
 Currently, I have to restart the simulation and load a new end effector with controller every time I want to switch EE.

-##### Olivier Michel [Cyberbotics] 12/08/2020 06:36:15
-Yes, this is possible using a supervisor to remove the node corresponding to the tool from the tool slot and add a new node corresponding to the new tool in the tool slot.
-You will however need to use the latest nightly builds of Webots R2021a.

-##### Diego Rojas 12/08/2020 06:43:07
 `@Olivier Michel` Sounds great!
 This may be a silly question, but is Webots R2021a passing on Ros2 foxy?
 I have ros2, moveit2, working with the universal packages in webots R2019b.
 Are the ros2\_universal\_robot packages the same in R2021a?

-##### Olivier Michel [Cyberbotics] 12/08/2020 06:46:09
-Yes, exactly the same.

 ## 2021